githubteacher/gh-devs-part1-aug/katymdc-bio.md

 - Really likes dinosaurs, penguins and rabbits
 - From Boise
-- Cheese is cool
+- Cheese is cool.
+Gouda is definitely the coolest.
-- I found the first mouse
+- I found the first mouse.
+Saw is more correct.

 **YAY!**